QNimbus/home-ops/README.md

     task init
     ```

-2. Fill out `cluster.yaml` and `nodes.yaml` configuration files using the comments in those file as a guide.
+2. *(Optional)* Populate `cluster.yaml` and `nodes.yaml` automatically from

-3. Template out the kubernetes and talos configuration files, if any issues come up be sure to read the error and adjust your config files accordingly.
+   your Proxmox VMs:

     ```sh
+    python scripts/generate-cluster.py
+    ```

+3. Fill out `cluster.yaml` and `nodes.yaml` configuration files using the comments in those file as a guide.

+4. Template out the kubernetes and talos configuration files, if any issues come up be sure to read the error and adjust your config files accordingly.

+    ```sh
     task configure
     ```

-4. Push your changes to git:
+5. Push your changes to git:

    📍 _**Verify** all the `./kubernetes/**/*.sops.*` files are **encrypted** with SOPS_